Deepening our Roots: Growing Resilient Forests

 Leader: Thomas Kollmann, Graphic & Web Designer Location: Library

 - Explore movement that may grow organically into an expression of being a tree.
-Experience the putting down of roots and the upward thrust of branches.
+Experience the putting down of roots, being grounded, and the upward thrust of branches.
 Incorporate changes, the impact of the elements (rain, wind, etc.), the shifting of the seasons on the rooted tree.
-To be effective activists, we need to stay grounded and connected (with nature, with each other).
-The movements will stress how our bodies are just part of the larger universe around us, and it will emphasize keeping that consciousness while moving (or doing anything else).
-If it feels right, perform at the conference closing and possibly at the Arbor Day Celebration.
+To be effective activists, we need to stay grounded and connected with nature and with each other.
+The Butoh-inspired movement meditation process will stress how our bodies are just part of the larger universe around us, and it will emphasize keeping that consciousness while moving (or doing anything else).
+Sonja will guide the movements while Laura provides live music in the spirit of trees or possibly in the company of trees if the group moves outside.
+(20 minutes) Now choose A or B to finish the hour.

-- Read children’s literature on trees: Take turns reading aloud and discussing great children’s literature about trees and tree advocates such as The Lorax by Dr. Seuss, The Great Kapok Tree by Lynne Cherry, Seeds of Change (about Wangari Maathias), The Tree Lady (about Kate Sessions who planted Balboa Park in San Diego), and others on this Booklist of Tree Stories.
+- Read children’s literature on trees: Take turns reading aloud and discussing great children’s literature about trees and tree advocates such as The Lorax by Dr. Seuss, The Great Kapok Tree by Lynne Cherry, Seeds of Change (about Wangari Maathai), The Tree Lady (about Kate Sessions who planted Balboa Park in San Diego), and others at Children’s Lit about Trees list.
 Optional: Read aloud at the Mobile Bike Library at the Davis Arbor Day Celebration.

 Leader: Walt Swain Location: meet outside sanctuary

 - Walk the labyrinth under a grove of towering canary island pine trees.
 Carol Warren will offer guidance on walking a labyrinth for those interested.
-Roman Gankin offers a brief history of the pine grove, and Anna Joy Hunt explains the creation and the dedication of the labyrinth under the pines.
-The Labyrinth
+Follow the self-guided tour of the grounds including trees planted from oak acorns from the arboretum collection in 1958 by Roman Gankin, and read Anna Joy Hunt’s explanation of the creation and dedication of the labyrinth under the Canary Island pines at The Labyrinth

 Leader: Carol Warren Location: meet Carol at entrance